SL0TR/react-boilerplates/README.md

 ## Key Features

 - Built with CRA but extendable :fire:
-  - Comes with the latest CRA scaripts and config
+  - Comes with the latest CRA scripts and config
   - To extend the CRA webpack config, use `craco.config.js` file.
 No need to eject
 - Redux and Redux Saga but with less boilerplate :chart_with_upwards_trend:
   - Redux Toolkit configured with React Redux and Redux Saga for very little boilerplate